aerix-nl/nota/README.md

 Add the switch `--json <path>` with a path from the Nota root directory to the JSON that should be rendered.

 ### Building your own templates
 More details and a tutorial will follow.
-For now; when developing your own template layout and logic I recommend copying the example template and adapting from there.
+For now; when developing your own template layout and logic I recommend copying the example Aerix template and adapting from there.
+Start by changing the name of the copy in `javascript/define-template.json` and you already got yourself a recognized template.

 Just open the template `template.html` in your browser and enjoy the ease of development and debugging in your web-browser of choice.
 Check out `compile-example-template.sh` to read how templates are compiled.